Moving Forward Without Court Approval

 When Court Involvement Makes Sense

-The exception is supervised administration.
-When a court has ordered supervision, the personal representative must follow additional procedures and may need court approval before taking certain actions.
-For most estates in Arizona, though, informal administration is the norm, and this statute gives the personal representative broad authority to handle things efficiently.
+When a court has ordered supervision, the personal representative must follow extra steps.
+They may need court approval before taking certain actions.